SitecorePowerShell/Book/working_with_sitecore_items.md

 (Get-Item master:/content/home).ItemList = Get-ChildItem 'master:\content\'
 ```

-Ok, so let's see how our item looks in the Content editor after all the assignments that we've just performed:
+Let's see how our item looks in the Content editor after all the assignments that we've just performed:

 ![ItemList Assignment](http://blog.najmanowicz.com/wp-content/uploads/2014/10/image1.png)